UN car hit by deadly gunfire likely strayed off main road in Lebanon’s blackouts

 “Yes there has been some tension on the ground between Hezbollah forces and Unifil in recent months but nothing like this,” the defence minister added.

+This was not the first attack on Unifil convoys in Lebanon’s restive south.
 Convoys have been stopped, pelted with rocks and even looted in multiple incidents earlier this year and in December 2021.

 About 13,000 UN peacekeepers are stationed in Lebanon, where the interim force has managed a ceasefire with Israel.

 It was originally created to oversee the withdrawal of Israeli troops after a 1978 invasion.
-The mission was expanded in Lebanon under a UN-brokered truce after the month long war between Israel and Hezbollah militants in 2006.
+The mission was expanded in Lebanon under a UN-brokered truce after the month-long war between Israel and Hezbollah militants in 2006.

 A total of 47 soldiers serving with Unifil have lost their lives since 1978.
 The last time peacekeepers were killed in an attack was when three Colombian and three Spanish soldiers in the international force were hit by a bomb blast between Marjayoun and Khaim in southern Lebanon in June 2007.

 In 2011, six Italian soldiers were injured when their vehicle hit a roadside bomb near Sidon.

 In January a Unifil convoy came under attack by unknown perpetrators in the southern town of Bint Jbeil.
 Residents accused Irish peacekeepers of taking photos of residential neighbourhoods.
-At the time the UN said vehicles were “vandalised and official items were stolen.”
+At the time the UN said vehicles were “vandalised and official items were stolen”.

 It followed a similar attack on Finnish peacekeepers in December 2021.
 They were pelted with rocks.
-Then the mayor of that town said they were in streets they do not normally frequent.
+The mayor of Bint Jbeil said they were in streets they do not normally frequent.

-Unifil spokesperson Tenenti told The Independent that while the situation had until Wednesday “been very calm” in the south he admitted there had been a number of incidents “related in a way to a perceived misunderstanding,disinformation on what the mission is supposed to do, like whether or not we patrol with or without the Lebanese army.”
+Mr Tenenti told The Independent that while the situation had until Wednesday “been very calm” in the south he admitted there had been a number of incidents “related in a way to a perceived misunderstanding, disinformation on what the mission is supposed to do, like whether or not we patrol with or without the Lebanese army.”

 Hezbollah-aligned media has repeatedly made reference to the fact that the Unifil car on Wednesday did not have a Lebanese army escort.

-“The mandate is we can patrol without the Lebanese army,” Tenenti continued.
+“The mandate is we can patrol without the Lebanese army,” Mr Tenenti continued.
 “We coordinate activities.”

-He said the country’s prime minister Najib Mikati, and head of the Lebanese armed forces, as well as the speaker of parliament and a delegation of MPs had travelled to the Unifil base to pay their condolences since the killing.
+He said the country’s caretaker prime minister Najib Mikati, and head of the Lebanese armed forces, as well as the speaker of parliament and a delegation of MPs had travelled to the Unifil base to pay their condolences since the killing.
 He said they also reaffirmed their support of mandate of the mission.

-Unifil said it was coordinating with the Lebanese army and had opened an investigation but details remained “sparse and conflicting.”
+Unifil said it was coordinating with the Lebanese army and had opened an investigation but details remained “sparse and conflicting”.

 The UN’s special coordinator for Lebanon, Joanna Wronecka, said on Twitter: “A quick & thorough investigation to determine the facts of this tragic incident is crucial.”

-Lebanon’s caretaker prime minister Najib Mikati said on Friday that investigations were ongoing, adding that those responsible “will be punished”, urging all partiesto “show wisdom and patience”.
+Mr Mikati said on Friday that investigations were ongoing, adding that those responsible “will be punished”, urging all parties to “show wisdom and patience”.

-The United States on Thursday condemned “in the strongest terms the violent attack on UNIFIL peacekeepers,” and said generally that hostility against peacekeepers “is unconscionable.”
+The United States on Thursday condemned “in the strongest terms the violent attack on Unifil peacekeepers”, and said generally that hostility against peacekeepers “is unconscionable”.

 Join our new commenting forum